gavincabbage/il2missionplanner.com/README.md

 Welcome to the `bos-mission-planner` repository.
 This repository houses the code behind the Il-2: Battle of Stalingrad Mission Planner tool, a simple client-side javascript application based primarily on [Leaflet](http://leafletjs.com/)

+Check out the [latest stable release in production](bosmissionplanner.com), or the [beta region](beta.bosmissionplanner.com) to see work in progress.

 ## Contributing

 Interested in contributing to this tool?
 Feel free to fork the project and open a PR when you're ready to contribute back.
 The code is under the MIT license, so you can basically do whatever you like with it.